gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 2.5 delivers some big features and plenty of internal improvements and optimizations.

-The new “Continuous Build” support brings capability to have Gradle automatically initiate a build in response to file system changes.
+The new “Continuous build” support brings capability to have Gradle automatically initiate a build in response to file system changes.
 This works with any build and has many applications.
 For example, it can be used to get continuously compile and test, giving more immediate feedback.
 As it works with _any_ Gradle task, it is equally applicable to documentation generation tasks and more.
 Upcoming versions of Gradle will build on this capability to facilitate reloading applications and the like under development in response to changes,